Black Bart (wrestler): Late career (1991–2002, 2006)

 Two months after departing from WCW, Bart re-emerged in Global Wrestling Federation.
 Teaming with Tug Taylor he faced Chris Walker and Steve Simpson.
 During his tenure he won the Bass Knuckles title, as well as the Tag Team Titles 3 times, including once with John Hawk.
 He also teamed with Bill Irwin as the Wild Bunch and Johnny Mantell as the Rough Riders.

 Harris returned to WCW on November 26, 1995, when he participated in the 60 man, three ring battle royal at World War 3.
 Wrestling as "Big Train Bart", he was eliminated.
 He next appeared on WCW Saturday Night on November 30, where he faced Disco Inferno.

 Harris wrestled in the independents for the rest of his career before retiring in 2002.
 Harris resurfaced in 2006 wrestling on some independent shows in Texas.
 Harris has also appeared at many NWA reunion events.

 As a trainer, his most famous pupil to date has been John Bradshaw Layfield.
 Harris once ran a professional wrestling school at the Dallas Sportatorium.
-Other graduates include Necro Butcher.
+Other pupils of his include Necro Butcher.